ch4ndua/chandu-avni-digital-garden/_notes/about.md

 Ideas in a digital garden grow through writing and revising in public, which lends itself to the concept of learning in public. ([Shawn Wang's "Learn In Public"](https://www.swyx.io/learn-in-public) elaborates on the benefits of learning in public.)

 ## Attribution
 This digital garden was set up using Maxime Vaillancourt's free, open-source template [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).
 The template's source code is available under the [MIT license](/LICENSE).

+Read [[digital-garden-set-up]] to learn how I set up this site.